 Research Tool Requirement for the Ph.D.

-Each student will complete the research tool requirement consisting of nine hours of course work which shall be part of the course requirements for the Ph.D.
+Each student will complete the research tool requirement consisting of nine hours of course work which shall count as part of the 90 credit hour requirement for the Ph.D.
 Political Science 800 and 801 may not be used toward this requirement.

 The supervisory committee will establish, with the approval of the Graduate Committee, tools appropriate to the research interests of the student.
 Such tools include but are not limited to computer science, epistemology, foreign language, game theory, logic, mathematics, research design, research methods, and statistics.